 Thank you Elke for this conversation and for showing us that the true beauty of travel is in the small, slow moments.
 We look forward to continuing to follow your travel reports and maybe even exploring Schleswig-Holstein ourselves with Slow Travel.
 See you soon!

-Elke's book Slow Travel in Schleswig-Holstein is available in bookstores or you can order it from Amazon:
+You can get Elke's book Slow Travel in Schleswig-Holstein in bookstores or you can order via Amazon*.

 - Slow Travel Tips